Except for a few special cases, ESO data are world-wide available and can be requested after the proprietary period by the astronomical community.

 - Query interfaces for ESO data products collected through the Phase3 process since April 2011:

-To monitor the progress of your data requests, use the archive request status tool.
+To monitor the progress of your data requests, visit your archive request handler page (login required).

-A section on Frequently Asked Questions provides additional guidance on the use of the ESO/ST-ECF Science Archive Facility.
+A section on Frequently Asked Questions provides additional guidance on the use of the ESO Science Archive Facility.

 The Catalogue Facility offers query access to those scientific data catalogues that were produced by the principal investigators of ESO observing programmes, and that were integrated into the ESO science archive via the Phase3 process.